rodlie/openfx-text/README.md

 # openfx-text

-Advanced internationalized [OpenFX](http://openeffects.org/) text generator.
+Advanced internationalized cross-platform [OpenFX](http://openeffects.org/) text generator for Natron, Nuke, Resolve, Fusion and Vegas.

 This project is a continuation of the Text node in Natron (from [openfx-arena](https://github.com/NatronGitHub/openfx-arena)), but with focus on cross-application support, better maintainability and more experimental features.